shubham-chakraborty-8/airline_flight_delay_analysis/README.md

 ## Airline Performance mstrix
 <img width="1080" height="693" alt="Airline_performance_matrix" src="https://github.com/user-attachments/assets/6ca7e6e6-8ff7-4332-b9ea-e204cf9f62b2" />
 The standard deviation in delay rate of airlines is plotted against the average delay rate thus showing us a volatility matrix of each airline.
-Alaska, Horizon and Airtrain are clearly doing something right being both low delay and less volatile.
+Alaska, Horizon, Airtrain and Delta are clearly doing something right being both low delay and less volatile.
 Hawaiian airlines has low delay rate but unrealiable due to volatility.
 Jetblue, Expressjet are clearly the worst performing due to being heavily delayed and also being unreliable.

 ## Airline Summary